aosingh/sqlite_rx/README.md

 ### DROP a TABLE

-Note: In the default setting a client is not allowed to drop any table.
+Note: In the default authorization setting, a client is not allowed to drop any table.

 ```python
 result = client.execute('DROP TABLE stocks')